SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 Furthermore, every asynchronous service at least needs to have one output parameter, namely `status_base64`, a base64-encoded status string.
-Additionally, we want to have another output parameter representing the result of the long- running program (= the waiter in this case) we start from within the service.
+Additionally, we want to have another output parameter representing the result of the long-running program (= the waiter in this case) we start from within the service.

 With this in mind, add the following method definition to the `WaiterService`